Douglas Fir Plywood - Why Is There a Shortage, and What's the Best Alternative?

 Summary

 Douglas Fir plywood remains a popular decorative panel, but supply from Canada is constrained by tariffs, mill closures and reduced timber availability.
-These are structural issues - not a short-term fluctuation.
+These are structural pressures, not a short-term fluctuation, and there is no near-term resolution.

 European decorative pine plywood is a practical alternative that shares many of the same visual qualities.
 It is manufactured in Europe and available from stock.